It was a steamy summer day when we first set foot onto our homestead.

 The best part about these floors is that they don’t require anything special to clean them.
 You will need a heavy old fashioned mop and some hot, soapy water.
 Then you’ll just wring your mop out from the soapy water and go over the floors.

-If you have some dirty spots that don’t want to come up add a little pressure and they should move rather easily.
+If you have some dirty spots that are stubborn to remove, add a little pressure and they should disappear rather easily.

-So it doesn’t get much easier to clean or repair any floor.
+It doesn’t get any easier to clean or repair any floor than that.

-Well, there you have it for today, guys.
+Well, there you have it!
 We actually put these floors down in our kitchen for a little over $100.

 So hopefully this will give you an idea of how to remodel your homestead house on a budget.